Ten years ago, you'd have been hard-pressed to find a bigger sore loser than yours truly.

 Are you a sore loser?
 You might be without realizing it.
 More importantly, if you are a sore loser, what can you do about it?

-Here’s how you can know if you’re a sore loser and how to start “losing gracefully” if you are, taken from lessons learned in my own (successful) pursuit in overcoming this pervasive negative gaming attitude.
+Here's how you can know if you're a sore loser and how to start "losing gracefully" if you are, taken from lessons learned in my own (successful) pursuit of overcoming this negative gaming attitude.

 You Might Be a Sore Loser If...

 You Shut Down Emotionally